octonews/octonews/ORIGIN.md

 {% endfor %}
 ```

-Instead of using a text editor or the github.com UI to submit a new link, `scoop` will include a form which will utilise GitHub’s API to create a fork, the .yml file and the pull request.
+Instead of using a text editor or the github.com UI to submit a new link, `octonews` will include a form which will utilise GitHub’s API to create a fork, the .yml file and the pull request.
 People submitting news will need to login with their GitHub account but don’t need any experience in `.git`, `.github` or `.yml` files at all.

 Once a PR got submitted, the maintainers team can review and merge the PR, after which the page will be rebuild automatically and the link will appear on the GitHub page.